 - Wood chips / pellets – When deciding what type of wood or pellet to use, you know that there are plenty of options.
 I think that cherry or apple flavor make for a delicious smoked mac n cheese.
 If you prefer another flavor, go for it!

-- Breadcrumb topping – The topping will not get crispy in the smoker.
-If you want a crispy breadcrumb topping, just place the casserole dish under an oven broiler for a few minutes.
+- Crispy topping – The panko topping will not get crispy in the smoker.
+If you like it crispy, just place the casserole dish under an oven broiler for a couple of minutes.

-As written, this mac n cheese is vegetarian.
-As a result, it makes the perfect side dish.
-We absolutely love it with a topping of homemade fire roasted tomatoes!
+Because the 3 cheese mac and cheese is vegetarian, it makes the perfect basic side dish.
+It’s especially delicious with a topping of homemade fire roasted tomatoes!

 - Smoked sausage

 - Cooked chicken – This is the perfect use for a rotisserie chicken!

 - Vegetables – Cook some healthy green veggies like broccoli or peas, or make it Tex Mex style with the addition of corn and black bean or roasted tomato salsa.
 Just stir them in before smoking or add them as toppings afterward.